TsuITOAR/visa-rs/README_Crates_io.MD

 You can specify path of `visa64.lib` file (or `visa32.lib` on 32-bit systems) by setting environment variable `LIB_VISA_PATH`.

-On Windows, the default installation path will be added if no path is specified.
+On Windows and macOS, the default installation path will be added if no path is specified.

 ## Example
 Add dependencies below to `Cargo.toml`